andrewilf/and-then/README.md

 - Add ability for node owners to edit nodes already added to a storyline.
 - Add ability to branch out storylines from certain nodes.
 (A lot of rework would be required.
 Needs more consideration from a design perspective and user journey).
 - Add light and dark mode toggle.
 Currently only stays in dark mode.
+- Hide "mature" rated stories when not logged in and in new accounts.
+Mature stories will show up in the user's search if a setting is toggled.

 # Running the app locally